MicrosoftDocs/power-pages-docs/power-pages-docs/admin/update-dynamics365-instance.md

     You'll see a confirmation that the update request is in progress.

 The update might take a while after you select **Submit**.
-More information: [Upgrade a portal](upgrade-portal.md)
+More information: [Upgrade site](upgrade-site.md)

 > [!NOTE]
-> You may be required to [reload SSL certificates](manage-ssl-certificates.md) after you have updated the Dynamics 365 instance.
-Go to **Manage SSL certificates** in the [Power Apps portals admin center](admin-overview.md) to verify if custom SSL certificates need to be reloaded.
+> You may be required to [reload SSL certificates](/power-apps/maker/portals/admin/manage-ssl-certificates) after you have updated the Dynamics 365 instance.

 ### See also